SimonLiOvO/vectoriser/readme.md

 # Vectoriser
-This is my own implementation of Potrace bitmap tracing algorithm.
+This is my janky and incomplete implementation of Potrace bitmap tracing algorithm.

 ## Potrace
 Potrace algorithm takes a binary imgae (image with only #fff and #000) as input and outputs a vector image.